mirasmitty/Project_Zillow/README.md

 8. After presenting the `RandomForestRegressor` again, the relevant metrics for RFR Model are as follows:
     * The score is 0.9995553744147414.
-   `#000000` * The r2 is 0.9995553744147414.
+    * The r2 is 0.9995553744147414.
     * The mean squared error is 1.3095197551880405e-08.
     * The root mean squared error is 0.00011443424990744863.
     * The standard deviation is 0.005426987263266367.
     * The error is 5.7804842222217705e-05
     * The mean absolute error is 0.00011443424990744863.
         * The results of the RFR Model metrics reveal important information about our RFR Model:
-            * Because R-squared values range from 0 to 1, where 1 indicates a perfect fit, a score of 0.9995553744147414 indicates that the model explains approximately 99.96% of the variance in the target variable.
+            * <samp>Because R-squared values range from 0 to 1, where 1 indicates a perfect fit, a score of 0.9995553744147414 indicates that the model explains approximately 99.96% of the variance in the target variable.</samp>
-            * A very small (MSE) mean squared error (1.3095197551880405e-08) indicates that, on average, the model's predictions are very close to the actual values.
+            * <samp>A very small (MSE) mean squared error (1.3095197551880405e-08) indicates that, on average, the model's predictions are very close to the actual values.</samp>
-            * The standard deviation is a measure of the amount of variation in a set of values.
+            * <samp>The standard deviation is a measure of the amount of variation in a set of values.
 In this context, it's associated with the residuals (the difference between predicted and actual values).
-A smaller standard deviation (0.005426987263266367) indicates less variability in the residuals.
+A smaller standard deviation (0.005426987263266367) indicates less variability in the residuals.</samp>

 9. We then used the `GradientBoostingRegressor` function from the scikit-learn library and the relevant metrics for GBR Model are as follows: